egnyte/python-egnyte/README.rst

 ==================

 Register on https://developers.egnyte.com/member/register to get API key for your Egnyte account.
-This key is required to generate egnyte oAuth token.
+This key is required to generate Egnyte OAuth token.

 Running tests